mizuti69/book_configure_security/tlog/index.md

         NUM=1
         ENTER_LIMIT=3
         echo ""
-        echo 'Please enter your name in *ALPHABET*.' echo ""
+        echo -n "Please enter your name in *ALPHABET*. : " read REALNAME
-        echo -n "Who are you ? : "
-        read REALNAME
+        echo ""
         while [ ! -n "$REALNAME" ]
         do
           if [ $NUM -eq $ENTER_LIMIT ]; then